 How Do We Implement This?

 - Theme.
-Does the keyword relate to a task that an existing or upcoming CoSchedule feature helps people complete?
+Does the topic relate to an important trend or theme?

-Before we start searching for specific keywords, though, content ideas might come from any of the following sources:
+Before we dive into keyword research using a variety of SEO tools though, content ideas might come from any of the following sources:

 - Conversations with our sales team.
 What do customers (and prospective customers) say their top challenges are?